untilhamza/Real-time-transcription-with-Google-speech-to-text-API/README.md

 ### Add Credentials

-1. Make sure to get google cloud credentials as shown in this [tutorial](https://console.cloud.google.com/projectselector2/speech/overview?tutorial=speech-to-text__speech-to-text-nodejs&supportedpurview=project)
+1. Make sure to get a Google cloud Service Account Key as shown in this [tutorial](https://console.cloud.google.com/projectselector2/speech/overview?tutorial=speech-to-text__speech-to-text-nodejs&supportedpurview=project)
-2. Copy the generated credentials speech-to-text-key.json file save it to the server folder as `speech-to-text-key.json`.
+2. Download the generated Service Account key json file save it to the server folder as `speech-to-text-key.json`.
    > This file name is already added to the .gitignore file but make sure not to push to github or any public repositories
 3. Navigate to the server folder in the terminal and run this to add google credentials to our node js backend.